Walter M. Baumhofer

 Walter Martin Baumhofer (November 1, 1904 – September 23, 1987) was an American illustrator notable for his cover paintings seen on the pulp magazines of Street & Smith and other publishers.

-Baumhofer's parents immigrated from Germany.
+Baumhofer's parents emigrated from Germany.
 His father Henry (Heinrich) came from Oldenburg, his mother Marie from Hanover.
 He was born and grew up in Brooklyn where his father had become a clerk at a local coffee company and then, in 1918, janitor at an apartment building, a situation which enabled the family to live rent free.
 Graduating from high school in 1922, Baumhofer went on a scholarship to Pratt Institute, where he studied under Dean Cornwell and H. Winfield Scott.